tefusion/godot-subdiv/README.md

 After that you can just create an Inherited Scene and should see the custom QuadImporterMeshInstance with a subdivison level editor setting.

+## FAQ

+### How to create a mesh only containing Quads?

+In Blender you can go in Edit Mode and go Select->Select All by Trait->Faces by Sides and set it to Not Equal To 4.
+After removing the then selected faces and replacing them with quads import will work.

 ## Acknowledgements

 - [OpenSubdiv](https://github.com/PixarAnimationStudios/OpenSubdiv) files in [thirdparty/opensubdiv](thirdparty/opensubdiv) licensed under [Modified Apache 2.0](thirdparty/opensubdiv/LICENSE.txt)